-Local Plan Reference Nature of Likely Impact Summary of Equality Impact Policy SS10 Larger Villages Area Strategy Positive for all equality groups Policy lists villages categorised as 'larger villages' in the hierarchy and seeks to retain and enhance their roles as rural service centres.
+Local Plan Reference Nature of Likely Impact Summary of Equality Impact Policy SS10 Positive for all equality groups bac aictor of along bac vidanacid out at languaging the properties of a contraction on a line at a language of Strategy enhance their roles as rural service centres.
 They are intended to provide for the bulk of the local housing needs of the rural areas and also for limited employment needs.
 This would have a positive impact on the key equality theme of delivering future housing according to the diversity of local needs, providing access to employment opportunities, from all sectors of the economy and located close to where people live and ensuring appropriate levels of community infrastructure.
 Policy SS11 Smaller Villages Area Strategy Positive for all equality groups Policy lists villages categorised as 'smaller villages' in the hierarchy and seeks to protect and enable services and facilities which are essential to sustain rural living including housing which meets a need (including affordable housing) and small scale employment development / diversification.
 This would have a positive impact on the key equality theme of delivering future housing according to the diversity of local needs, providing access to employment opportunities, from all sectors of the economy and located close to where people live and ensuring appropriate levels of community infrastructure.
 Policy SS12 Other Rural Areas Strategy Positive for all equality groups Policy seeks to restrict new development in the open countryside.
 It allows for meeting local housing needs, local community facility needs and sustaining the rural economy, supports the enhancement and conservation of the countryside and identifies major developed areas for regeneration.
 Positives - essential need rural housing, rural economy, community facilities, limiting high travel uses not well served by public transport, uses on major developed sites e.g. Extra care on anzio.
 Policy SS13 Churnet Valley Strategy Positive for all equality groups Policy identifies the Churnet Valley for sustainable tourism and rural regeneration.
 It seeks to facilitate more visitors to the area, through supporting increased visitor accommodation and attractions as well as enhancing and protecting the landscape character and heritage